1956 Tour de France

 The 1956 Tour de France was the 43rd edition of the Tour de France, taking place from 5 to 28 July.
 It consisted of 22 stages over 4498 km.

 There was no previous Tour winner competing for the 1956 Tour, which had only previously happened in 1903 and 1927.
 An unknown rider from a regional team, Roger Walkowiak on the Northeast-Center French team, ended up winning the Tour.
 Many Tour fans dismissed the win as being lucky or unworthy at the time, which Walkowiak took hard; this made him not often speak of his win.

 The Tour was ridden at the fastest average speed so far, over 36 km/h.
 Walkowiak became only the second rider, after Firmin Lambot in the 1922 Tour de France, to win without taking a single stage.

 Innovations

 In the previous years, a flat tyre had to be repaired, but from 1956 on, it was allowed to change wheels.

 Teams

 As was the custom since the 1930 Tour de France, the 1956 Tour de France was contested by national and regional teams.
-Seven national teams were sent, with 10 cyclists each from France, Italy, Belgium, the Netherlands, Spain, Switzerland and Luxembourg/Mixed (the latter a combined team of seven Luxembourgian cyclists added with one Portuguese, on British and one Italian cyclist).
+Seven national teams were sent, with 10 cyclists each from France, Italy, Belgium, the Netherlands, Spain, Switzerland and Luxembourg/Mixed (the latter a combined team of seven Luxembourgian cyclists added with one Portuguese, one British and one Italian cyclist).
 France additionally sent five regional teams from 10 cyclists each, divided into North-East/Centre, South-East, West, Île-de-France and South-West.
 In total, 120 cyclists started the race.

 The teams entering the race were: